MilesFarber/Pokemon-Mystery-Dungeon-Transcript/Original/Markdown/Cutscene 634 - Epilogue 2 - Sky Peak - Failing Sky Peak 6th Station Pass.md

   *   * `Shaymin`: "We can't give up!
 Let's do our best!"

-*If the Team has reached the summit of Sky Peak:*
+*If the team has reached the summit of Sky Peak:*

   * *Jump to [anchor 23](#23)*

-*If the player has progressed far enough:*
+*If the team has returned to Shaymin Village from the 9th Station Clearing:*

   * *Jump to [anchor 23](#23)*

-*If the Team has reached Sky Peak's 9th Station Clearing:*
+*If the team has reached Sky Peak's 9th Station Clearing:*

   * *Jump to [anchor 23](#23)*

-*If the player has progressed far enough:*
+*If the team has returned to Shaymin Village from the 8th Station Clearing:*

   * *Jump to [anchor 23](#23)*

-*If the Team has reached Sky Peak's 8th Station Clearing and asked Ampharos for help:*
+*If the team has reached Sky Peak's 8th Station Clearing and asked Ampharos for help:*

   * *Jump to [anchor 23](#23)*

-*If the player has progressed far enough:*
+*If the team has returned to Shaymin Village from the 7th Station Clearing:*

   * *Jump to [anchor 23](#23)*

-*If the Team has reached Sky Peak's 7th Station Clearing:*
+*If the team has reached Sky Peak's 7th Station Clearing:*

   * *Jump to [anchor 23](#23)*

-*If the player has progressed far enough:*
+*If the team has returned to Shaymin Village from the 6th Station Clearing:*

   * *Jump to [anchor 23](#23)*

-*If the Team has reached Sky Peak's 6th Station Clearing:*
+*If the team has reached Sky Peak's 6th Station Clearing:*

   * *Jump to [anchor 23](#23)*

-*If the player has progressed far enough:*
+*If the team has returned to Shaymin Village from the 5th Station Clearing:*

   * *Jump to [anchor 23](#23)*

-*If the Team has reached Sky Peak's 5th Station Clearing:*
+*If the team has reached Sky Peak's 5th Station Clearing:*

   * *Jump to [anchor 23](#23)*

-*If the Team has reached Sky Peak's 1st Station Clearing:*
+*If the team has learned there's happy news out of the café:*

   * *Jump to [anchor 23](#23)*